Pequin Peppers – All About Them

-Also spelled Piquin, this chile is also called Bird Pepper, because it is consumed and spread by wild birds.
-It is a tiny fruit, (pequeno in Spanish means tiny) measuring only ½ to ¾ inches long, but don’t be fooled, this little chile packs quite a punch!
-As it matures it changes from green to bright red.
-It is sometimes confused with the Chiltepin, which is a similar but different pepper.
+This pepper is also called the “Bird Pepper”, because it is consumed and spread by wild birds.
+It is a tiny pepper, (pequeno in Spanish means small or tiny) measuring only ½ to ¾ inches long, but don’t be fooled, this little chile packs quite a wallop.
+The heat continues to grow the longer the peppers stay on the plant.

 It is sometimes confused with the Chiltepin pepper, which is a similar but different pepper.

 The hot peppers are harvest for commercial use in Mexico, where they are very popular, though they can be found growing locally in the southwestern U.S. and south America.

 How Hot is a Pequin Pepper?

 The pequin pepper measures in with a range of 30,000 SHU to 60,000 Scoville Heat Units on the Scoville Heat Scale.
 That is quite hot.
 Compare that to a the common jalapeno pepper, which averages 5,000 SHU and you’ll find the hottest chili pequin can reach 12 times hotter.
 It is closer to the heat of the bird’s eye pepper, or the more commonly known cayenne pepper.
 Bell peppers, as a reference, have 0 Scoville heat units (no heat).